 In Florida, there are two statutes of limitations that apply to accident cases:

-- Florida Statutes § 95.11(3)(a) sets a four-year window period for personal injury cases, starting on the date of the accident.
+- Florida Statutes § 95.11(3)(a) sets a two-year window period for personal injury cases, starting on the date of the accident.

 - Florida Statutes § 95.11(4)(d) sets a two-year window period for wrongful death cases, starting on the date of the victim’s death.

 If you fail to submit your lawsuit within these timeframes, you may be barred from pursuing compensation through court.
 This would absolve the defendant from liability and lower your ability to negotiate a settlement deal through the claims process.

 Contact Our Office Today to Learn More About Accident Claims in Tampa